 Compare the enclitic “î” in “pedar-î” (a father) with the suffix “î” in “pedarî” (paternal).
 Suffixes do not affect stress and as a result, “pedarî” has the syllable structure “pe-da-RÎ” with the stress on the last syllable, which is the default stress position in Persian.
 Both of these have the same written form.
 The context determines whether “î” is an enclitic or a suffix.

 a rural father

-Although phonologically dependent, enclitics have a distinct grammatical role and are syntactically independent from their preceding word.
+Even though clitics are phonologically dependent on their host word but they have a distinct grammatical role and are syntactically independent.
 Therefore, they should be written separately.
-In Middle Persian, enclitics were written as separate words as well but in New Persian, the majority of enclitics are written attached to their host word.
-As a result, "pedar i" (a father) and "pedari" (paternal) are written identically as پدری.
+In Middle Persian, enclitics were written as separate words but in New Persian, the majority of enclitics are written attached to their host word.
+For educational purposes, the following enclitics are separated from their host word with a hyphen: